Ventus218/SAP-assignment-03/README.md

   This database is then a cache of all the commands and therefore it enables event sourcing of the entities.

-  A non-persistent database can be used because the actual store for every message is the event store, in fact upon starting the service the query side will get up to date fetching from Kafka every single command from the beginning.
+  A non-persistent database can be used because the actual store for every message is the event broker, in fact upon starting the service the query side will get up to date fetching from Kafka every single command from the beginning.

 #### Example of usage (Users microservice)
 ![Users microservice domain model](./doc/diagrams/users-microservice-domain-model.png)